MIS-SOLD CAR FINANCE COMPENSATION

 FREE CASE CHECK

-Interest rates have been at an historic all time low for some years now, yet dealerships and brokers have continued to charge 10%, 11% or more on car finance deals.
-Hidden commissions have pushed up repayments.
+Interest rates were at an historic low during this time, yet some dealerships and brokers charged 8%, 9%, 10%, 11% or more on car finance deals.
+Hidden commissions that pushed up repayments.

 COMPLAINT